HistoriFy/logistics-webapp/atlan_backend/API.md

-# API Documentation for the Project
+# **API Documentation for the Project**

 This API documentation provides an overview of the various endpoints, request formats, headers, sample requests, and common error responses.
-The API is designed for users, drivers, and fleet owners to interact with the system for booking rides, managing vehicles, and handling driver assignments.
+The API is designed for users, drivers, and fleet owners to interact with the system for booking rides, managing vehicles, handling driver assignments, and more.

 ---